Here are some key features of HubSpot WooCommerce Integration:

 - Skip Historical Data Sync: Clicking on this button would skip this step and keep syncing your data in the background.

-Tip: If you have a large amount of data, it’s better to skip this step and let it sync in the background.
+Tip: If you have a large amount of data, you can click Skip and let it sync in the background.
+Else you can connect with us for fast syncing.

 That’s it.
 You’ve successfully set up the HubSpot WooCommerce integration plugin.
 Now let’s talk about the features of this integration.